StarsStarsStarsStarsStars

 Final Fantasy 7 Rebirth is a slower, more emotional game than its predecessor, but has just as much heart and flourish.

-final fantasy 7 rebirth review
+final fantasy 7 rebirth black friday deals amazon

 Final Fantasy 7 Rebirth had a difficult task ahead of it.
 To live up to the legacy of the excellent Final Fantasy 7 Remake, prove just as affecting as its predecessor, and yet hold back enough to pave the way for a devastating final chapter.
 As the second act in a grand trilogy, it toes the line beautifully, arriving as a triumphant, heartbreaking, gorgeous adventure with a slower yet emotionally satisfying story filled with stylistic flourish.